dgottem/animebox/README.md

 An amateur programmer's attempt at making an anime website.

 Use an ad blocker.
-Videos are not stored on the site but are available through non-affiliated third party links.
+Videos are not stored on the site but available through non-affiliated third parties.

 Status: In progress